JOIN THE 2023 NYCDOE BATTLE OF THE BOROUGHS

 - Will the space work for people of different ages and from different backgrounds?

 - Will it be accessible to New Yorkers with disabilities?

 - Do we need fun spaces to gather?
 Do we need quiet spaces to find peace?

 - Visit and explore the five boroughs of NYC

-- Learn more about the City of New York’s sustainability plans and strategy
+- Learn more about the City of New York’s improvement plans

 - Speak with and learn from a variety of experts from the City of New York

 - Design and build a solution to build a better NYC

 - Use coding in your build to make it even better

 - Submit a two-minute video overview of your build